samharper94/ODSI/README.md

 Optional:
 - Xbox One/Series S|X controller
-- Ethernet connection or secondary WiFi connection to local network to allow for external connectivity with Tello
+- Ethernet connection or secondary WiFi connection to local network to allow for external connectivity with Tello and robots
 - Webcam(s)
 - Clearpath Husky
 - Boston Dynamics Spot